-It is possible that there may be market volatility over the next couple of months as the end of the transition period approaches and there is still uncertainty about the UK’s future relationship with the EU.
-The Pensions Regulator advises trustees of defined benefit schemes to try to avoid “knee-jerk decisions” in response to changes in asset values; pension schemes are long-term investments and trustees should not be overly fixated on short-term market movements.
-That said, trustees should be speaking to their investment advisers about the overall investment strategies and any risks to scheme investments and mitigations which trustees could be taking in relation to the end of the transition period.
+The relative certainty achieved by agreeing a trade deal may mean less volatile markets than may have been expected in a “no-deal” Brexit scenario.
+Nevertheless, trustees of both DB and DC schemes should monitor developments.
+TPR advises trustees of defined benefit schemes to try to avoid “knee-jerk decisions” in response to changes in asset values; pension schemes are long-term investments and trustees should not be overly fixated on short-term market movements.
+That said, trustees should be speaking to their investment advisers about the continued suitability of overall investment strategies and contingency planning, any risks to scheme investments and what (if any) mitigations may be appropriate.

 Paying benefits to overseas members

 Some banks have closed the UK bank accounts of members living in certain European countries because of changes to passporting arrangements at the end of the implementation period.
 Trustees should liaise with their administrators and affected members to ensure their pensions can continue to be paid.